GEMISIS/discord-bot-cdk-construct/README.md

 import {DiscordBotConstruct} from 'discord-bot-cdk-construct';

 /**
- * Creates the APIs and code behind them for managing various
- * things in the backend of the Oculus Start bot (user authorization, event
- * management, etc.)
+ * Creates a sample Discord bot endpoint that can be used.
  */
 export class SampleDiscordBotStack extends Stack {
   /**